INGESTRE & TIXALL

 1. INGESTRE WITH TIXALL PARISH COUNCIL CODE OF CONDUCT

 (See App.
-9.5.2007/1 copies available on request)
+11.9.2013/15 copies available on request)

 DECLARATION OF INTERESTS - This item reinforces the above Code of Conduct

 Any Councillor with a non-pecuniary interest in a subject is recommended to abstain from discussion of, and voting on the subject, if his interest is such as to make others reasonably doubt whether he is free of bias in speaking or voting.
-This particularly includes interests arising from relationships other than marriage and from membership of other bodies.
+This particularly includes interests arising from

 In practice all interests must be declared initially and recorded in the minutes.
-The Chairman may then adjourn the meeting so that the member can participate in discussions, or in the case of a non-pecuniary interest, the Chairman may allow the meeting to proceed with the member participating in discussion and voting.
+The Chairman may then adjourn the meeting so that the member can participate in discussions, or in the case of a non-pecuniary interest, the Chairman may allow the meeting to proceed with the member

 2. MEETINGS

-An Annual Parish Council meeting must be held in May, and the Council must meet on at least three other occasions in the year.
+* An Annual Parish Council meeting must be held in May, and the Council must meet on at least three other occasions in the year.*

 The Parish Council meets at 7.30pm usually on the second Wednesday in May, July, September, November, January and March.
 This avoids Christmas, and the majority of Bank Holiday weekends and school holidays.
 It had been agreed that where a Councillor has a longstanding engagement they can ask for a council meeting to be moved, provided at least 6 months notice is given.
-It was noted that it is difficult to move the January meeting as the 1st Wednesday often clashes with New Year holidays and the 3rd Wednesday would be too late for submitting the Parish precept to the Borough Council.
+It is difficult to move the January meeting as the 1st Wednesday often clashes with New Year holidays and the 3rd Wednesday would be too late for submitting the Parish precept to the Borough Council.

 Extra meetings can be called if an urgent problem arises.